pierre-rouleau/seed7-mode/README.rst

 . seed7-to-block-backward      ``C-c C-a``  Move point backward to the beginning line of the matching
                                             block or statement (listed above).

+. seed7-to-top-of-block        ``C-c C-t``  Move point to the top of the current outer block:
+                                            the beginning of the current
+                                            function, procedure, structure, enum.
 = ============================ ============ =============================================================

 Note that when issuing the ``seed7-end-of-defun`` or ``seed7-to-block-forward``